 Vladimir Grossman, a Russian novelist who experienced the famine of 1933, wrote about it in his novel Forever Flowing, published in the West.
 An eyewitness to the famine in the Ukraine stated,

-The most notorious of the camps was Kolyma, in eastern Siberia—in actuality, a system of camps four times the size of France.
-There the death rate may have been as high as 50 percent per year32 and the number of deaths was probably on the order of 3,000,000.
+The most notorious of the camps was Kolyma, in eastern Siberia—in actuality a system of camps four times the size of France.
+There the death rate may have been as high as 50 percent per year32 and the number of deaths was probably on the order of 3 million.
 It goes on and on.
 In 1940 there was Katyn and the murder of the Polish officers; in 1952, the leaders of Yiddish culture in the Soviet Union were liquidated en masse33—both drops in the bucket for Stalin.
-During the Purges there were probably about 7,000,000 arrests, and one out of every ten arrested was executed.34
+During the Purges there were probably about 7 million arrests, and one out of every ten arrested was executed.34

 How many died altogether?
 No one will ever know.
-What is certain is that the Soviet Union has been the worst reeking charnel house of the whole awful 20th century, worse even than the one the Nazis created (but then they had less time).
-The sum total of deaths due to Soviet policy—in the Stalin period alone—deaths from the collectivization and the terror famine, the executions and the Gulag, is probably on the order of 20 million.36
+What is certain is that the Soviet Union has been the worst reeking charnel house of the whole awful twentieth century, worse even than the one the Nazis created (but then they had less time).35 The sum total of deaths due to Soviet policy—in the Stalin period alone—deaths from the collectivization and the terror famine, the executions and the Gulag, is probably on the order of 20 million.36

 Any report of famine in Russia is today an exaggeration or malignant propaganda.
 The food shortage which has affected almost the whole population in the last year and particularly in the grain-producing provinces—the Ukraine, North Caucasus, the lower Volga region—has, however, caused heavy loss of life.39

 For his "objective" reporting from the Soviet Union, Duranty won a Pulitzer Prize.40

 Or—to take another fellow traveler virtually at random—we should keep in mind the valuable work of Owen Lattimore of Johns Hopkins University.
-Professor Lattimore visited Kolyma in the summer of 1944, as an aide to the Vice President of the United States, Henry Wallace.
-He wrote a glowing report on the camp and on its chief warden, Commandant Nikishov, for the National Geographic.
-Lattimore compared Kolyma to a combination of the Hudson's Bay Company and the TVA.
-The number of the influential American fellow travelers was, in fact, legion, and I can think of no moral principle that would justify our forgetting what they did and what they did it in aid of.
+Professor Lattimore visited Kolyma in the summer of 1944, as an aide to the Vice President of the United States Henry Wallace.
+He wrote a glowing report on the camp and on its chief warden, Commandant Nikishov, for the National Geographic.41 Lattimore compared Kolyma to a combination of the Hudson's Bay Company and the TVA.42 The number of the influential American fellow travelers was, in fact, legion, and I can think of no moral principle that would justify our forgetting what they did and what they did it in aid of.

 high deeds in Hungary